“You’re a drunkard,” my son teases me.

 “God!
 The menu didn’t mention alcohol!
 Now what?”

 “You sound whacky already!
-You’re the boss, and you don’t want to make a fool of yourself,” she suggested.
+You’re the boss, and you can’t mess up here,” she suggested.

 “How…,” I started.